jhajek/coleman-grant/outline.md

 This book is not a replacement for a knowledgeable IT administrator but gives you the researcher and innovator the tools you need to excel in your area and maintain that excellence.

+Outline:
+    1. Picking the right specs...
+        a.
+CPU memory
+        b.
+Ram - Need to know how much traffic?
+        c.
+Storage
+    2. Picking the Base installation
+        a.
+OS - Ubuntu, Debian, Windows, etc...
+    3. Hosting Applications
+        a.
+Apache, NginX, Lighthttpd, Etc...
+    4. Storage/ Database
+        a.
+MySQL, NoSQL...
+        b.
+Handleing larger files and content
+    5. Installing all chosen Software (This could be a lab, or a detailed chapter that we pick the specs. and show a step by step installation)
+    6. Configuration of software
+    7. Security
+        a.
+SSL- Let's Encrypt, GoDaddy (Paid vs Free SSL)
+        b.
+Blocking not need ports
+        c.
+Handleing traffic
+    (Scalability)
+    8. Going with a load balancer with multi back end server...
+    9.
+    10.